Nonstandard testing arrangements

 ESL arrangements are subject to the rules of each state or provincial licensing board and may not be available to all candidates.

 Requesting nonstandard testing arrangements for a disability or other health condition

 ASWB requires that you request and receive approval for testing accommodations before registering for your licensing exam.

-Lactating individuals may be approved for nonstandard testing arrangements so they can pump, express milk, or breastfeed in person during their exam appointment.
+Lactating individuals may be approved for nonstandard testing arrangements so they can pump or express milk during their exam appointment.

 Requesting English as a second language arrangements

-Some state and provincial social work boards allow special arrangements for candidates whose first language is not English.
+Some state and provincial social work boards allow special arrangements for test-takers whose first language is not English.